 news: april 2017 - this functionality is free and in all version from vs2015+

-related: shared project code between projects
+related: shared single code files between projects

 Visual Micro makes special use of Visual Studio C++ Shared Projects for both project and library development.
 C++ shared projects were released in Visual Studio 2015 and are improved in the soon to be released Visual Studio 2017.